1svm/express-jwt-ip/README.md

 ```

-You can specify the version of IP (default: IPv4) and custom message:
+You can specify the version of IP (default: IPv4) and message (default: Seems like you are accessing our services from a different device/region.
+Please login to continue.)

 ```javascript